 Despite ranking in the top 5 fossil fuel-producing states in the country, Pennsylvania solar incentives and programs offer plenty of ways for homeowners to make the switch to solar energy and save even more money.
 PA even has an Alternative Energy Portfolio Standard (Act 213) that requires electric distribution companies and generation suppliers to include a specific percentage of electricity from alternative resources in the power they sell to Pennsylvania customers.

-If you’re considering solar panels in Pennsylvania, there are three key solar incentives you’ll want to learn about: the federal solar tax credit, net metering, and the state’s solar renewable energy credit (SREC) program.
+If you’re considering solar panels in Pennsylvania, there are three key PA solar incentives you’ll want to learn about: the federal solar tax credit, net metering, and the PA's solar renewable energy credit (SREC) program.
 Based on your location and utility provider, you may also be eligible for sparsely available rebates or programs through your city, county, or utility service area.

 Note: Your eligibility can depend on your location, electric utility provider, income level, interest in battery storage, and more.
 This is not tax advice, and you should always consult a tax professional.

 Across the United States, the majority of homeowners who purchase a solar energy system can apply for the federal solar Investment Tax Credit (ITC) worth up to 30% of their total installation cost.
 Officially titled the Residential Clean Energy Credit and often referred to as simply the ”solar tax credit”, the federal ITC was renewed for another decade by the Inflation Reduction Act of 2022.